countdigi/talk-2018-git/slides.md

 Git has 3 areas where file contents resides:

-1. *Working Tree* - The project's top-level directory, sub-directories, and files from which the user reviews content and makes changes
+1. *Working Tree* - The project's top-level directory, sub-directories, and files which the user edits and changes

-2. *Index* - A hidden, dynamic, binary file (located in the Repository) where changes to files are staged for future commits
+2. *Index* - A hidden, dynamic, binary file (`.git/index`) where changes to files in the Working Tree are staged for commit

-3. *Repository* - A special directory (usually named `.git/` located in the top-level of Working Tree) where commits are stored
+3. *Repository* - A top-level, hidden directory (`.git/`) containing the entire Revision History of the project

 ---